 He has firsthand learned the beauty of art therapy and the impact it has on healing through trauma.
 Craig lives with depression, anxiety, suicidality, addiction, and ADHD.
 All of these issues stick with him on a daily basis.
 Art allows him to forget these things and be creative with his energy.

 Katy Hamm | Graphics, Artist, Founder

-Katy currently serves as the Coordinator of Student Activities at Lesley University in Cambridge, Massachusetts - the university in which Art Therapy was founded.
-They wear many hats within the office on top of advising the programming board, including leading efforts in sexual assault prevention, and starting a peer-education group focused on healthy sexuality, relationships, and more.
+Katy currently serves as the Coordinator of Student Activities at Lesley University in Cambridge, Massachusetts.
+[Fun-Fact - Lesley is the university in which Art Therapy was founded!]
+They wear many hats within the office on top of overseeing New-Student Orientation the Campus Activities Board, and leading sexual assault prevention programming efforts.

 Katy holds a Masters degree in Higher Education Administration from Saint Cloud State University, as well as a Bachelors degree in Graphic Design and Photography with a Journalism minor from the University of Wisconsin Oshkosh.

 Katy's interest in resilience and art-therapy stem from personal experience in using creativity to overcome trauma.
 Their stories will be featured within the project, as they believe that storytelling is the easiest way to advocate not only for oneself but for others as well.